johnpeart/johnpeart.github.io/src/posts/share/2024-11-27-ukdiatf-gamma.md

 This week, the Office for Digital Identities and Attributes has published an update to the UK digital identity and attributes trust framework as a pre-release.

 Services cannot get certified against this new, 0.4 or "gamma" trust framework just yet.
-That's because there are no conformity assessment bodies currently accredited to evaluate services against this version.
+That’s because there are no conformity assessment bodies currently accredited to evaluate services against this version.

 We have published the pre-release so that: